Easington Colliery: Rescue attempts

 One man (Frank Leadbitter) was at the shaft-bottom stables and led a party of men through the dust cloud towards the explosion.
 They headed along the main coal west haulage road towards the duckbill district.
 The Chief Inspector of Mines singled Leadbitter out for especial praise for continuing even after feeling what they thought was a second explosion.

 The air in the pit was foul with afterdamp.
 As the rescuers started to move into the affected area, the canaries carried were overcome almost at once.
 The afterdamp led to the deaths of a further two men, bringing the total deaths to 83.
 The first death was John Young Wallace (26) who simply sat down, fell unconscious and died.
 His self-contained breathing apparatus was tested and found to be satisfactory.
 A post mortem examination revealed emphysema and it was thought that the exertion led to breathlessness caused him to open his mouth and allow ambient air to leak in.
 The air was thought to contain about 3% carbon monoxide (30,000 ppm), well above the 667 ppm fatal concentration.

 Three days later another rescuer collapsed in a similar way and died.
-The postmortem revealed bullus empysema.
+The postmortem revealed bullous emphysema.
 A bulla (blister) on his left lung had ruptured and the pain had made him gasp for breath, thereby inhaling a fatal amount of carbon monoxide.